BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

   $ADObjectsChosen | Restore-ADObject -confirm:$false # This restores the chosen object
   # this finds the restored objects in AD
   $RestoredObjects = Get-ADObject -Filter * | Where-Object {$_.ObjectGuid -in $ADObjectsChosen.ObjectGuid}
-  return $RestoredObjects   # Show the restored objects on the screen }
+  return $RestoredObjects   # Show the restored objects on the screen (this is the optional requirement) }

 ```